V4Fire/Client/docs/tests/README.md

 We also get lucky, and in our case, we don't have a lot of the code for preparing spec, but when refactoring, we will have to correct three places, and besides, this unnecessarily inflates the spec code very much.

-Let's rewrite our code using `hooks` and nesting
+Let's rewrite our code using `hooks` and nesting.

 ```javascript
 describe('b-component test', () => {